-Turkey Bolognese is so delicious and just as good as beef Bolognese!
+Turkey Bolognese is a delicious way to use turkey thigh mince and is just as good as beef Bolognese!
 If you’re trying to cut down on red meat then this is the recipe for you!

 It doesn’t seem that long ago that my family would turn their noses up at minced turkey as if it was somehow inferior to minced beef but now the tide has turned and we have it all the time.

 I think the more we use an ingredient the more empathy we get for it and that’s probably why my family now love my minced turkey dishes.Unlike red meat, turkey has a subtle flavour and therefore other ingredients can really shine in a dish.

 So to answer the questions “what can you make with turkey mince?” look no further than my Turkey Bolognese.
 It’s become a staple in our house and is far tastier than anything you’ll buy in a jar.

 I watched with interest Greg Wallace’s latest show Eat Well for Less where the couple were taking a jar of sauce, adding a tin of tomatoes and all manner of extra herbs and spices.
 As Greg said “you’re making a sauce, you don’t need the jar”.